j4ke-1/jake-anticheat/README.md

 # jake-AntiCheat

-**jake-AntiCheat** is a lightweight, server-side anti-cheat script for FiveM servers running the QB-Core framework.
-Designed to detect and ban players possessing blacklisted items, this script offers a simple yet effective solution for maintaining fair gameplay without relying on a database.
+**jake-AntiCheat** is a lightweight anti-cheat script for FiveM servers running the QB-Core framework.
+Designed to detect and ban players for possessing blacklisted items or using hacked weapons, this script ensures fair gameplay without requiring a database.
+It combines server-side logic with client-side monitoring for robust protection.

 ## Features
-- **Multi-Item Detection**: Monitors player inventories for multiple configurable blacklisted items (e.g., `weapon_redarp`, `weapon_blueglocks`, `weapon_redm4a1`).
+- **Multi-Item Detection**: Monitors player inventories for configurable blacklisted items (e.g., `weapon_redarp`, `weapon_blueglocks`, `weapon_redm4a1`).
+- **Hacked Weapon Detection**: Automatically bans players holding weapons not in their QB-Core inventory, checked every 30 seconds.
 - **Dual Ban Enforcement**: Bans players by both license and IP address to prevent immediate rejoining.
 - **Persistent Bans**: Stores bans in a `bans.json` file, ensuring they persist across server restarts.
 - **Admin Unban Command**: Includes a `/unbancheat` command (restricted to admins) to remove bans by license or IP.